Looking for vegan documentaries on Netflix?

 If you want to uncover the truth behind animal agriculture and the effect on the environment, the animals and on our health, this is a great place to start,

-Some will have your jaw on the floor in disbelief, others tears in your eyes, and all definitely making you think deeply about the choices you make in everyday life.
+Some will have your jaw on the floor in disbelief, others tears in your eyes, and all will definitely make you think deeply about the food choices you make.

 Critically acclaimed as “the health film that health organizations don’t want you to see”, What The Health follows the journey of filmmaker Kip Andersen as he uncovers the unhealthy relationships between the state, the animal agriculture industry and big pharma.

-The film examines and exposes the health consequences of meat and dairy consumption, as well as the existing efforst to cover them up.
+The film examines and exposes the health consequences of meat and dairy consumption, as well as the existing efforts to cover them up.

 What The Health is an investigative documentary that creates awareness of the foods responsible for a global health crisis, while at the same time making millions of dollars for those with vested interests.